kyohiro/leetcode/README.md

-Leet Code
+LeetCode Online Judgement Solutions
 ========

-Implemented in Java (or C sometimes).
+Implemented in Java (or C++ sometimes).